bbengfort/cloudscope/fixtures/consistency_report.md

 - Consistency validation took 4 hours 34 minutes 47 seconds

 The simulation consisted of 20 nodes in 5 areas (a-e), 4 nodes per area with a local area latency normally distributed as 30μ, 5σ ms and a wide area latency normally distributed as 300μ, 50σ ms. The simulation ran for 15 simulated minutes and traced 5,995 accesses (both reads and writes) across 114 objects with a conflict likelihood of 0.4.

+Note that we bottomed out on the maximum recursion depth for Federated.

 #### Federated Per Log Consistency Report